xjh19971/xjh19971.github.io/_pages/about.md

 I hold a Master's Degree in Computer Science from New York University.
 During the summer of 2020, I worked as an research assistant under the guidance of Prof. Alfredo Canziani and Prof. Yann LeCun, focusing on autonomous driving perception and control projects.
 After master graduation, I joined Amazon as an applied scientist, where I contributed to the development of the [Just Walk Out (JWO)](https://www.justwalkout.com/) Technology for a period of nine months.

 Prior to this, I completed my Bachelor's Degree in Engineering from the Department of Automation at the University of Science and Technology Beijing.
+During the last year of my undergraduate study, I worked as an research assistant in [Intelligent Biomimetic Design Laboratory (IBDLab)](http://en.ibdl.pku.edu.cn/), Peking University, for my undergraduate thesis.

 ## Latest News

 <p class="aboutme">
 <ul style="list-style-type:square">
-  <li><b>Oct, 2023</b>. <a href="https://arxiv.org/abs/2310.04781">Paper article</a> featured on <a href="https://spectrum.ieee.org/video-friday-strandbeest-2">IEEE Spectrum</a> 📺</li>
+  <li><b>Oct, 2023</b>. <a href="https://arxiv.org/abs/2310.04781">Paper article</a> featured on <a href="https://spectrum.ieee.org/video-friday-strandbeest-2">IEEE Spectrum</a></li>
   <li><b>Jun, 2023</b>. <a href="https://arxiv.org/abs/2306.02994">Paper article</a> accepted in IROS 2023.</li>
   <li><b>Sep, 2022</b>.
 Joined Agile Robotics and Perception Lab</li>